 Note: Metformin used to come as a brand-name liquid solution taken by mouth called Riomet.
 Riomet has been discontinued.
 There’s no generic form of Riomet available.

 If you take metformin long term, you may be able to lower your costs in the following ways:

 - Use a mail-order pharmacy to get your medication.
-Getting your medication by mail order could help lower your cost for metformin.
+Getting your medication by mail order could help lower your cost of metformin.
 This also means you could get your medication without leaving home.
 Some Medicare plans may help cover the cost of mail-order drugs.
 You might also be able to get a 90-day supply of the drug through mail order.
 If you don’t have health insurance, talk with your doctor or pharmacist.
 They may have suggestions for online pharmacy options that could work for you.

 If you need help covering the cost of metformin or understanding your insurance, check out these websites:

 On these sites, you can find insurance information, details on drug assistance programs, and links to savings cards and other services.